sulenchy/Event-Manager/README.md

 * Internet

 # Documentation
-To signup using POSTMAN
+*   To signup using POSTMAN

-Goto the address
+1. Goto the address(localhost:8000/api/v1/users/signin)
-choose POST request and select x-www-form-urlencoded enter in the body of the request username: your-chosen-username email: your-chosen-email password: your-chosen-password send the request and you should get a success response if your request was successful and an error will be return if unsuccessful
+2.  choose POST request and select x-www-form-urlencoded
+3.  enter in the body of the request  email: your-chosen-email password: our-chosen-password
+4.  send the request and you should get a success response if your request was successful else an error will be return

-# Installing
-N/A
+*   To POST a User using POSTMAN

+1. Goto to the POST User endpoint(localhost:8000/api/v1/users/signup)

+2.  supply in the body of your request the following:
+    *   username: name-of-the-client
+    *   email: email-of-the-client
+    *   password: password-of-the-client
+    *   retypePassword: password-of-the-client
+    *   userType: admin-or-client
+3. Send the POST request, if your request was successful you'll get a response showing the recipe you just added if the request was unsuccessful, it will return the error.

+*   To POST a Center using POSTMAN

+1. Goto to the POST Center endpoint(localhost:8000/api/v1/centers)

+2.  supply in the body of your request the following:
+    *   name: name-of-the-center
+    *   address: address-of-the-center
+    *   capacity: capacity-of-the-capacity
+    *   facilities: facilities-of-the-facilities
+    *   image: image-of-the-center
+    *   cost: cost-of-the-center
+3. Send the POST request, if your request was successful you'll get a response showing the recipe you just added if the request was unsuccessful, it will return the error.

+*   To GET all Centers using POSTMAN

+1. Goto to the GET Center endpoint(localhost:8000/api/v1/centers)

+2.  send the GET request, if your request was successful you'll get a 200 status response showing the list of Centers you requested for and if the request was unsuccessful, it will return a 403 error and the resource will be unavailable to you.

+*   To GET a Center using POSTMAN

+1. Goto to the GET Center endpoint(localhost:8000/api/v1/centers/1)

+2.  send the GET request, if your request was successful you'll get a 200 status response showing the Center you requested for with slated events and if the request was unsuccessful, it will return a 403 error and the resource will be unavailable to you.

+*   To POST a Event using POSTMAN

+1. Goto to the POST Event endpoint(localhost:8000/api/v1/events)

+2.  supply in the body of your request the following:
+    *   title: name-of-the-center
+    *   description: address-of-the-center
+    *   event-type: capacity-of-the-capacity
+    *   estimated_attendees: facilities-of-the-facilities
+    *   event_date: image-of-the-center
+    *   lga: cost-of-the-center
+    *   centerId: cost-of-the-center
+3. Send the POST request, if your request was successful you'll get a response showing the recipe you just added if the request was unsuccessful, it will return the error.

 # Running Test
 To run the template of the app, you only need the URL below: https://sulenchy.github.io/Event-Manager/template/index.html

-# Break down into end to end tests
-N/A

-# coding style tests
-N/A

-# Deployment
-N/A
+To run the api endpoint on Heroku:

 # Built With
-* HTML/CSS
+    HTML/CSS
     * Javascript
     * Twitter Bootstrap / Font Awesome
     * Node.js
     * Express.js
     * Postgresql

-# Contributing
-N/A

-# Versioning
-N/A

 # Authors
 Abudu Abiodun Sulaiman (Sulenchy)